geerlingguy/ansible-role-certbot/README.md

 #### Webroot Certificate Generation

 When using the `webroot` creation method, a `webroot` item has to be provided for every `certbot_certs` item, specifying which directory to use for the authentication.
 Also, make sure your webserver correctly delivers contents from this directory.

+#### dns-cloudflare Certificate Generation

+When using the `dns-cloudflare` creation method, set `certbot_dns_cloudflare_api_token` with your Cloudflare API token.
+The process will generate a `dns-01` challenge (*DNS01*) by creating, and subsequently removing, TXT records using the Cloudflare API.
+See [certbot-dns-cloudflare documentation](https://certbot-dns-cloudflare.readthedocs.io/en/stable/) for details.

 ### Source Installation from Git